Yield tokenization by APWine (now Spectra)

 - DAOs and their treasuries in search of more predictability in managing their treasury by fixing some of the future yield

-- higher level DeFi protocols willing to leverage the yield primitive of APWine to improve their product – e.g. a yield-bearing token can introduce automated compounding feature
+- higher level DeFi protocols willing to leverage the yield primitive of APWine (now Spectra) to improve their product – e.g. a yield-bearing token can introduce automated compounding feature

 - yield aggregators and structured products protocols in search for more complex yield strategies